arjayads/cate/README.md

 * Display random cute pictures of cats
 * Share image to Facebook
-* Show random facts about cat
+* Show random facts about cat on app startup
-* Set image as wallpaper
 * Save image into local storage